Abasir04/Abasir04/README.md

 - 👋 Hi, I’m @Abasir04
-- 👀 I’m interested in software engineering, data science and web dev
+- 👀 I’m interested in software engineering, data science and web dev.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on many projects in the above aspects
+- 💞️ I’m looking to collaborate on many projects in the above aspects.

 <!---